Liebranca/forge/docs/Worg.md

 Uppon first being included, Worg inserts itself into the `loaded?` namespace to allow it's own status to be evaluated in this way.

-In addition to file imports, Worg provides the macros `TITLE`, `VERSION` and `AUTHOR` to go along with it.
+In addition to file imports, Worg provides the macros `TITLE`, `VERSION` and `AUTHOR` from `Arstd/INCFILE.inc` to go along with it.
 These are used like so:

 ```asm